Korean War Legacy Project

 Landing in Incheon

 Donald Urich remembers first landing in Incheon which he describes as crowded.
-He recalls that, from there, he went north and remembers seeing the DMZ.
-He explains he was with the 45th Infantry Division but was then transferred to the 7th Division.
-He recounts how he worked in a motor pool and became Motor Sergeant in charge of one hundred seven vehicles and dozens of mechanics.
+From Incheon he recalls heading north and seeing the DMZ.
+He served as part of the 45th Infantry Division but was later transferred to the 7th Division.
+He recounts duties as part of the motor pool where he eventually became Motor Sergeant in charge of one hundred seven vehicles and dozens of mechanics.
+He shares the living conditions in Korea especially living in ten-men tents on cots.

 Share YouTube: